Exhibits and Events

 Future Exhibits & Programs

-Torch Lake Community: April 2025
+Torch Lake Community: Summer 2025

 - History of mining companies and mining waste around Torch Lake.